 The cake, pictured above, was a commission and a heart shape was chosen.
 As it was meant for a tea time treat, I was keen to use one of these Afternoon Tea Chocolates.

 Next month’s challenge is being hosted by Ness of JibberJabberUK, so be sure to take a look at her blog on 1 October to find out what the magic ingredient is going to be.

-Dom of Belleau Kitchen kicked things off in fine style by winning the much coveted award of Best in Show at the Abbey Village Show for his stunning Summer Cake.
+Dom of Belleau Kitchen kicked these 26 chocolate cake showstopper recipes off in fine style.
+He only went and won the much coveted award of Best in Show at the Abbey Village Show for his stunning Summer Cake.
 Dripping with luscious fruit as it is, it’s hard to imagine anyone being able to pass this one by.
 Well done Dom.

 Adapting a much loved recipe from her university days, Johanna of Green Gourmet Giraffe baked this lovely dark vegan chocolate layer cake to celebrate We Should Cocoa and another of Dolly’s birthdays – it seems she has quite a few!

 Whilst not quite the one cake I asked for, I couldn’t help but include these stunning triple chocolate mini bundts.
 Stacy of Food Lust People Love has created a real showstopper or should I say showstoppers.